How to Write a Great Resume and Cover Letter

 While it’s important to have a strong résumé and cover letter, it’s also important to remember that the number one job search strategy is networking.
 You don’t want to simply to reactive, applying blindly to job postings.
 You want to conduct a series of informational meetings so that you build a network of people you can reach out to when it comes time to start your job search.

-Any Extension student can attend first-come, first-served 15-minute appointments with Linda See Career Services for more information.
+Any Extension student can attend first-come, first-served 15-minute call-ins (via phone or Skype) with Linda See Career Services for more information.